 Foods to avoid that may hurt your milk supply:

-Pumping Breast milk is not an innate skill – it must be practiced and learned.
+Pumping Breast milk is not an innate skill – it must be learned.

 Get a huge head start and allow this online course to painlessly guide you toward a better breast pumping experience!

 You will be much more likely to succeed and without all of the pain and frustration too many moms before this resource was available had to endure!

 P.S.
 Don’t forget to let me know if you enroll in a course via my link so I can send you my pumping and milk supply course for free!

 Pin for later and share!